 In order to have a successful project, a clear plan must be laid out.
 Because there are so many steps in between starting the project and completing it, creating a rigid schedule for every task along the way is difficult.
-The following schedule in Figure 21 has been proposed for the remainder of the fall semester, but allows for some room to change as needed.
+Figure 26A and 26B shows the schedule for the full year broken down into Fall Semester and Spring Semester.

-Figure 21: Gantt Chart for Fall Semester
+Figure 26A: Gantt Chart for Fall Semester